Editorial Calendar Provides Focus

 Most businesses have several different topics related to their products or services.
 These are the categories for your posts.
 Think carefully about how you’ll categorize your content marketing.
 Choose too many categories and the list is long and cumbersome.
 Too few and it’s not helpful to your reader.

 One more note about categories: choose one per post.
 If the post crosses multiple categories, that’s ok.
 Just add a few tags, but only use one category.
+Again this is making it easier for bots to understand the context of your content when they crawl your site.

 Content Marketing Strategy Editorial Calendar